 Lisa Vandenbossche – Clumsy Stray Cat

 Does the foodie in you desperately crave delicious local delicacies and wine tastings?
 Is the nature lover in you looking forward to astonishing hikes, beautiful surroundings and unique animal encounters?
 Are you interested in uncovering a country’s history?
-Or does your most daring self yearn for thrilling adventures like bungee jumping,
+Or does your most daring self yearn for thrilling adventures like bungee jumping, ziplining and abseiling?

 If you answered yes to any of these questions, then South Africa is the perfect place for you!

 Besides beautiful weather and pleasant temperatures (even in the colder winter months), you are bound to find some perfect South Africa holiday destinations – whether you are looking for a serene getaway, a life changing experience or a daring adventure.

 There is so much to see and do in this country that you won’t know where to start.
 Hiker?
 Climb Table Mountain, go to Drakensberg and visit the many National Parks.
 Foodie?
 Snack on biltong, sip a glass of Pinotage (or ten) or do a braai on the beach.
 Adventurous spirit?
 Make haste for Bloukrans Bridge, the site of one of the world’s highest bungee jumps.